-Microsoft does not have the ins and outs of your CallTower account or private cloud server - they are blind, mass marketing to anyone with an Office 365 license.
+Microsoft does not have your CallTower Skype for Business private cloud server account details - they are mass marketing to anyone with an Office 365 license.
 These tactics are poorly targeted communications and we understand that they have caused undue concern.

 CallTower's native Skype for Business solution will be supported through 2025.